alphagov/router/README.md

 [router-api]: https://github.com/alphagov/router-api
 [post]: https://gdstechnology.blog.gov.uk/2013/12/05/building-a-new-router-for-gov-uk/

-## Environment assumptions

-Our usage of `router` places it behind and in front of Nginx and/or Varnish.

-As such, there are some things that we are guarded against:

-- Response buffering for slow clients
-- Basic request sanitisation

-And some features that we have no need to implement:

-- Access logging (but error logging is implemented)
-- SSL
-- Health check probes
-- Custom header mangling
-- Response rewriting
-- Authentication

 ## Local Setup & Build

 The router needs to be built from within a Go [workspace][workspace] for it to